 International Students: All you need to know

-Université Laval is pleased to be able to welcome international students as of October 20, 2020.
-We have established an orientation program to support them when they arrive in Québec.
-This program complies with Canadian public health requirements.
+Université Laval is pleased to be able to welcome international students and to be on the list of designated learning institutions (DLIs) with an approved COVID-19 readiness plan.
+A welcome program has been set up to help you with the steps you need to take to come to Canada and Québec, in keeping with all Canadian public health requirements.
 It supplements Université Laval’s emergency protocol for the COVID-19 pandemic and our ordinary welcome activities for international students.

 We invite all international students to closely follow the steps listed here before coming to study at Université Laval during the pandemic.